008programmer/abp-app-communication-using-client/Post.md

-# 1- Understanding and adopting the new .slnx format to organize applications and services in a streamlined solution
+# 2- Adopting the new .slnx format to organize applications and services in a streamlined solution

 ## Introduction